elastic/kibana/packages/kbn-scout/README.md

 #### Config

 `playwright` directory manages the default Playwright configuration.
-It exports the `createPlaywrightConfig` function, which is used by Kibana plugins to define Scout playwright configurations and serves as the entry point for tests:
+It exports the `createPlaywrightConfig` function, which is used by Kibana plugins to define Scout playwright configurations and serves as the entry point to run tests.

 ```ts
 import { createPlaywrightConfig } from '@kbn/scout';